jradice/probabilistic-system-algorithms/README.md

 `git commit -am "<funny message vilifying TAs for the update>"`

 # Submit your code
-A friendly reminder: please ensure that your submission is in `player_submission.py`.
+A friendly reminder: please ensure that your submission is in `probability_solution.py`.
 The script described in the following section automatically sends that file to the servers for processing.

-To submit your code and have it evaluated for a grade, use `python submit.py assignment_1`.
-We are going to limit you to 2 submissions an hour and the last submission before the deadline will be used to determine your grade.
+To submit your code and have it evaluated for a grade, use `python submit.py assignment_3`.
+The last submission before the deadline will be used to determine your grade.

-To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off assignment_1`.
-Ensure that you have created the required `AI.txt` to enter the tournament.